tom-steel/Banned-Phrases/aircrew/d/index.md

 (adj.)
 Incorrect.
 Usually used in conjunction with Gen.

 ## Dump down to landing weight

 (v.)
 To defecate.
 Reduce the boarding mass, A BITE and download, Increase the gliding range, Drop a paveway 6

+Related definitions:

+– A BITE and download
+– Dropping a paveway 6
+– Give birth to a (....)
+– Increase the gliding range
+– Pickle off
+– Reduce the boarding mass

 ## Durka-Durka-stan
 (n.)
 Anywhere in the Middle East Sandpit, Hot and sandy place